abagames/good-old-game-sound-generator/README.md

 ## How to use the generated music in your game

+Known issue: Cannot play sound on some iOS devices.

 1. On the Demo page, click the 'Copy to clipboard' button to copy the MML JSON data to your clipboard.

 1. Load `dist/ggg.umd.js`.
 See a [template html file](https://github.com/abagames/good-old-game-sound-generator/blob/main/docs/samples/_template/index.html) for details.